amfred/disneycruiseplanning/README.md

 This is a step by step guide to planning a 1-week Disney cruise.

-We have been on four Disney cruises, including:
+We have been on six Disney cruises, including:
 - The Disney Magic in the Caribbean: Port Canaveral, Key West, Grand Cayman, Cozumel, Castaway Cay
 - The Disney Fantasy with Star Wars Day at Sea: Port Canaveral, Cozumel, Grand Cayman, Castaway Cay
 - The Disney Magic in Norway: Copenhagen, Stavanger, Alesund, Geiranger, Bergen
 - The Disney Fantasy with Star Wars Day at Sea: Port Canaveral, Tortola, St. Thomas, Castaway Cay
+- The Disney Dream in the Caribbean: Nassau, Castaway Cay
+- The Disney Dream Very Merrytime Cruise in the Caribbean: Nassau, Castaway Cay

 Step 1: Book your itinierary and room, well in advance.
 -------------------------------------------------------
 - Where do you want to go?
 - The adults in our family prefer more days in port to explore new cultures, while the children prefer more days at sea to enjoy the ship's activities, pools, waterslides, and kids' club.
 You can decide what's best for your family!
 - The smaller ships and larger ships each have their own advantages.
 Don't let ship size be the determining factor.
+Larger ships have more themed areas and activities, while smaller ships feel more accessible and relaxing.
 - The Deluxe Family Oceanview Stateroom with Verandah is fantastic for a family of 4-5.
 Or, check out the Deluxe Family Oceanview Stateroom if you don't care about a balcony.
 The two-room bathroom makes life easier.
 - Try to get a cabin midship, or closer to the kids' clubs, if you have children.
 - Cruisecritic.com has informative and helpful cabin reviews.
 If you can't find a review for your exact ship and cabin, you can check the review for the same cabin on the sister ship: Magic/Wonder, or Fantasy/Dream.